Vicki Fowler: 2025–present

-In February 2025, her uncle, Martin dies during an explosion at the Vic when the roof collapses, crushing him under a steel beam.
+In February 2025, her uncle, Martin (James Bye) dies during an explosion at the Vic when the roof collapses, crushing him under a steel beam.
 In the wake of this, Sharon contacts Michelle and Vicki to inform them that he has died.
-While Michelle is too distraught to return for his funeral, Vicki arrives back in Walford the following month alongside her new partner, Ross Marshall and his son Joel already where they greet Sharon while she is in the middle of an argument with Phil after sleeping with his brother, Grant.
+While Michelle is too distraught to return for his funeral, Vicki arrives back in Walford the following month alongside her new partner, Ross Marshall (Alex Walkinshaw) and his son Joel (Max Murray) already where they greet Sharon while she is in the middle of an argument with Phil after sleeping with his brother, Grant.
 Vicki tells Sharon that Spencer had an affair resulting in their break-up until Alfie calls Spencer and reveals that Vicki cheated on Spencer with Ross, who demands that she ask Sharon to borrow money to pay off an unknown debt.
-Vicki asks Ian for money and Sharon also agrees to help, but Michelle informs Sharon that Vicki is paying off Ross' debts.
+Vicki asks Ian for money and Sharon also agrees to help, but Michelle informs Sharon that Vicki is paying off Ross's debts.
 Sharon confronts Vicki and after an argument, refuses to help her, but changes her mind for Vicki's sake.
 It is later revealed that Ross is paying off a girl whom Joel touched inappropriately, but keeps this hidden from Vicki until Joel sleeps with Avani Nandra-Hart (Aaliyah James), which leads to the fury of her father Ravi Gulati (Aaron Thiara).
 Vicki learns from Sharon that her half-brother Zack Hudson (James Farrar) is the biological father of Barney Mitchell (Lewis Bridgeman).
 Vicki agrees to help Sharon dissuade Zack from revealing the truth, but Zack is presumed dead after drowning in a car accident with Teddy Mitchell (Roland Manookian).
 Upset, Vicki confronts Barney's mother Nicola Mitchell (Laura Doddington) and reveals the truth to Barney.
 However, it is revealed that Zack has survived the accident and Barney choses Teddy.